Where to Watch the New Year’s Eve

 Details: Penn’s Landing, Columbus Boulevard at Walnut Street | (215) 413-8655

 A maritime New Year’s Eve celebration is on deck at the Independence Seaport Museum along the waterfront.
-Grab a complimentary party hat and noisemaker before heading outside to the second-floor terrace to watch the fireworks spectacular over the Delaware River at 6 p.m.
-The museum closes at 7 p.m.
+Revelers of all ages can rabbi a complimentary party hat and noisemaker before heading outside to the second-floor terrace to watch the fireworks spectacular over the Delaware River at 6 p.m.
+Countdown to midnight with Vintage New Year’s Eve at the Seaport Museum, featuring an open bar, snacks, live music and a champagne toast when the clock strikes 12.

 Race Street Pier